-The Issuer and Guarantor LP caution that the foregoing list of risk factors is not exhaustive and other factors could also adversely affect the Issuer's and the Guarantor LP's results.
-When relying on the Issuer's and Guarantor LP's forward-looking statements to make decisions with respect to the Issuer and the Guarantor LP, investors and others should carefully consider the foregoing factors and other uncertainties and potential events, as well as the inherent uncertainty of forward-looking statements.
-Material economic assumptions underlying the forward-looking statements contained in this Prospectus and in the documents incorporated by reference herein are set out in the Economic, market and regulatory review and outlook section and for each business segment under the Strategic priorities and Outlook sections of the Issuer's 2024 MD&A contained in its 2024 Annual Report, which sections are incorporated by reference herein, as may be updated by the Issuer's subsequent quarterly reports.
+The Issuer cautions that the foregoing list of risk factors is not exhaustive and other factors could also adversely affect the Issuer's results.
+When relying on the Issuer's forward-looking statements to make decisions with respect to the Issuer, investors and others should carefully consider the foregoing factors and other uncertainties and potential events, as well as the inherent uncertainty of forward-looking statements.
+Material economic assumptions underlying the forward-looking statements contained in this Base Prospectus and in the documents incorporated by reference herein are set out in the Economic, market and regulatory review and outlook section and for each business segment under the Strategic priorities and Outlook sections of the Issuer's 2024 MD&A contained in the Issuer's 2024 Annual Report which sections are incorporated by reference herein and, as such sections may be updated by the Issuer's subsequent quarterly reports.
 Assumptions about costs related to post-close consolidation and integration activities were considered in the estimation of transaction and integration costs.
-Any forward-looking statements contained in this Prospectus and in the documents incorporated by reference herein represent the views of management only as of the date hereof, and except as required by law, the Issuer, the Guarantor LP, any dealer appointed in relation to any issue of Covered Bonds by the Issuer or any other person do not undertake to update any forwardlooking statement, whether written or oral, that may be made from time to time by the Issuer or the Guarantor LP or on behalf of the Issuer or the Guarantor LP.
+Any forward-looking statements contained in this Base Prospectus and in the documents incorporated by reference herein represent the views of management only as of the date hereof, and except as required by law, the Issuer, any dealer appointed in relation to any issue of Notes by the Issuer or any other person do not undertake to update any forward-looking statement, whether written or oral, that may be made from time to time by the Issuer or on the Issuer's behalf.

-Additional information about these and other factors can be found in the risk sections of the Issuer's 2024 MD&A contained in its 2024 Annual Report, as may be updated by the Issuer's subsequent quarterly reports.
+Additional information about these and other factors can be found in the risk sections of the Issuer's 2024 MD&A contained in the Issuer's 2024 Annual Report, as may be updated by the Issuer's subsequent quarterly reports."